nickjj/invoice/README.md

 A command line script that will help you calculate how much money you should bill your clients every month.

-*It's a self contained Bash script with no dependencies other than a few standard Unix tools.*
+It's a self contained Bash script with no dependencies other than a few standard Unix tools.

+*This repo hasn't gotten updated in years, is this project dead?
+Absolutely not!
+I use it all the time and have processed hundreds upon hundreds of invoices.
+It hasn't needed changing so far!*

 ## Demo Video